 - In the final boss battle in Castlevania: Dawn of Sorrow's Julius Mode, Soma Cruz lounges on Dracula's throne while sipping a glass of wine as you enter.
 He dramatically tosses it to the ground before rising to fight you.

-- This is a shout-out to a similar scene in Symphony of the Night where Dracula dramatically tosses aside a wine glass while expressing his distaste for humanity before Throwing Down the Gauntlet and fighting Richter.
+- This is a shout-out to a similar scene in Castlevania: Symphony of the Night where Dracula dramatically tosses aside a wine glass while expressing his distaste for humanity before Throwing Down the Gauntlet and fighting Richter.

-- The scene is also borrowed for a boss fight in I Wanna Be The Guy.
+- The scene is also borrowed for a boss fight in I Wanna Be the Guy.
 The wine glass will hit the hero and kill them if they don't dodge— but what doesn't in this game?

 - And again in Castlevania: Portrait of Ruin.
 Dracula really likes doing this.